sawatzkylindsey/hostmonitoring/README.md

 * I work with Rust and axum day to day, so it is a comfortable choice.

 ### Development
+Working in the project:

     # Build the project
     cargo build
     # Run tests
     cargo test
     # Run style checks (aka: clippy)
     cargo check

+Running the agent:

+    # View the agent help message
+    ./target/debug/hostmonitoring-agent -h

+> ./target/debug/hostmonitoring-agent -h
+> usage: hostmonitoring-agent [-h] PORT
+>
+> positional arguments:
+> PORT        The HTTP port to listen on.
+>
+> options:
+> -h, --help  Show this help message and exit.

+    # Run the agent server
+    ./target/debug/hostmonitoring-agent 123

+> Running with Parameters { port: 123 }

 ### Plan
 Basic plan for tackling the implementation:

-1. Wire up Cli to execute to agent server program.
+1. ~~Wire up Cli to execute to agent server program.~~
 2. Add axum with `/inspect` route.
 3. Implement `/var/log` file read (without optional query parameters).
 4. Add integration test which actually issues a query to the running the agent.